qquuie/code-club/README.md

 1. You do not talk about Code-club.

-2. There is no correct answer, only a better answer, so don't scold others
+2. There is no correct answer, only have the better answer, so don't scold others

 3. If you have problem of this problem, you can discuss with the people at code-club, but don’t read the answer directly before finishing it.